pantheon-systems/baryon/README.md

   * Exclusive Merge of sources (Github org before supermarket universe)
   * GitHub hook Universe updates
   * understands tags beyond /^v\d.\d.\d/
-  * Efficient usage of Github api
+  * Efficient usage of GitHub API
+  * TLS support
-  * Stable service
+  * Stable

 ## Getting Started
-Pull a release from releases for your architecture.
+Download a release for your architecture, and run it.

 ## How to use
- The most simple setup is to just `./baryon -p 80 -o mygithuborg -t mytoken -s hooksecret` this starts a server that will listen on port 80, and index 'mygithuborg' using your github token and waiting for github hook payloads with 'hooksecret' as githubs auth request to baryon.
+ The most simple setup is to just `./baryon -p 80 -o mygithuborg -t mytoken -s hooksecret` this starts a server that will listen on port 80, and index 'mygithuborg' using your GitHub token and waiting for GitHub hook payloads with 'hooksecret' as GitHub's auth request to baryon.

+### Github Repo Permissions
+The token you use for baryon needs to have access to private repositories if you expect it to index private cookbooks.
+It only needs to read from repositories however.

+### Command Switches
 ```
   ./baryon --help
 Usage: